johnhopkins/myserial/readme.md

 ### Installing

-First of all download the libserialport library an compile for your machine
+First of all download the libserialport library and compile for your machine

 once installed you can run the make file of myserial to create a commandline executable called myserial